Em Dash, En Dash, Hyphen: How to Use Correctly

 • the graph for f(−x)

-Typographically, the minus sign and en dash look very similar: the minus sign is slightly thinner than the en dash, and has a little more space around it.
+A hyphen may be used as a minus sign in informal writing.
+An en dash is often used in formal texts, since typographically, the minus sign and en dash look very similar: the minus sign is slightly thinner than an en dash and has a little more space around it.
+The minus sign does have its own Unicode character (U+2212), which is preferred for use in mathematical expressions, especially in academic writing.

 Tip

-To insert the minus sign in Microsoft Word, go to the Insert menu, and choose Symbol.
+To insert a minus sign in Microsoft Word, go to the Insert menu, and choose Symbol.
 From the Symbols subset, select Mathematical Operators, find and select the minus sign, and click Insert.

 Quick Quiz